ychama/ychama/README.md

 Node.js, MongoDB, Docker, React, Mantine, WebSockets

 **Description:**
-A distributed, real-time drawing application for multiple users.
-Implemented active replication on Node.js servers, using MongoDB for data consistency.
-Leveraged Lamport timestamps and totally ordered broadcasts to ensure concurrency control.
-Deployed a Dockerized proxy layer, and built a responsive front-end in React/Mantine with WebSockets for live collaboration.
+A distributed, real-time drawing app—like a happy little cloud of collaboration (cue Bob Ross).
+Each brushstroke is kept consistent across Node.js servers, with MongoDB ensuring we don’t “accidentally” replace your masterpiece with someone else’s.
+Embraces Lamport timestamps to keep the concurrency calm (because who doesn’t love a good total order?), Docker to keep containers from having existential crises, and WebSockets so users can watch each other’s questionable doodles in real time.

 **Repository:**
 - [Bob Ross Together](https://github.com/ychama/Bobross-Together)